sametatdag/AuthorshipDetection/RelationExtraction/README.md

 Dataset files are included in this repository.
 Please put them in an appropriate place and note the path of dataset directory.

 ### Description of Files
-There are 2 .py files and a .java in the repository:
+There are 2 .py files and a .java file in the repository:
 * app-base.py : This is a Python a script which trains an SVM with BoW-TFIDF approach.
 It does not use any extra features.

 * app-advanced.py : A Python script which includes 2 extra sets of features: 1.
 Interaction verbs as binary features, 2.
 Features extracted using Stanford Dependency parser.
 Dependency parser features are extracted using app.java and saved into "dep_parsed.sentences" file before running app-advanced.py